JoepKockelkorn/storybook-ui-testing/README.md

 - [x] upgrade to 6.5
 - [x] install new 6.5 goodies
 - [x] look for ways to integrate [interaction testing](https://storybook.js.org/docs/angular/writing-tests/interaction-testing)
-- [ ] look for ways to integrate [the test runner](https://storybook.js.org/docs/angular/writing-tests/test-runner)
+- [x] look for ways to integrate [the test runner](https://storybook.js.org/docs/angular/writing-tests/test-runner)
-- [ ] run the test runner in CI as well
+- [ ] optional: run the test runner in CI as well